 Make sure you follow your doctor's instructions and keep all appointments.

-During treatment with INLYTA, your doctor will perform regular tests to check for and monitor:
+During treatment with INLYTA, your doctor will perform regular tests to check for

 stomach and bowel problems